Because our children deserve better!

 Our Goal

 We do NOT seek to defund schools.
-We wish to fix them by empowering New Hampshire residents a voice and ensuring our education system delivers real results for our kids.
+We wish to fix them by empowering New Hampshire residents to have a voice that ensures our education system delivers real results for our children.

 - Return authority to parents, towns and communities.

-- Rebuild schools with accountability, academics, and excellence.
+- Rebuild our schools with a focus on academics, excellence, and accountability.

 How We Reach Our Goals

-By empowering New Hampshire residents to file RSA 76:16 abatements that challenge rising property taxes and push for real change.
+By empowering New Hampshire residents to file RSA 76:16 abatements that challenge rising property taxes and provide a push for real change.

 Ways You Can Help